tony-aw/tinycodet/README.md

-operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, and in-place modifying unreal replacers.
+operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, Infix operators for custom row- and column-wise sorting of matrices, and in-place modifying unreal replacers.
 The ‘tidyoperators’ R-package also adds the stringi-like stri_locate_ith function.
 It also adds string functions to replace, extract, add-on, transform, and re-arrange, the